 How Much of Blizzard Entertainment Does Tencent Own?

-Tencent owns gaming company Blizzard Entertainment, which is a subsidiary of Activision Blizzard, which has been the focus of controversy and protests after Blizzard took rescinded prize money and banned a professional Hearthstone player for his support of the Hong Kong protests.
+Tencent owns gaming company Blizzard Entertainment, which is a subsidiary of Activision Blizzard, which has been the focus of controversy and protests after Blizzard rescinded the prize money and banned a professional Hearthstone player for his support of the Hong Kong protests.
 Blizzard produces the enormously successful World of Warcraft.
-Activision Blizzard is also a holding company and owns or operates other studios which Tencent would have stake in.
+Activision Blizzard is also a holding company and owns or operates other studios that Tencent would have a stake in.

 Activision Blizzard Games are: